What is Milos island famous for?

 about mid-May to mid-September.
 Usually they will last for 1-2 days per time and will cause high waves in the North side of the island.
 These are ideal for windsurfers, who always embrace the opportunity to surf at Achivadolimni beach.

-Can you fly to Milos Island?
+How to come to Milos Island?

 Milos island has an airport which serves domestic flights only, connecting the island with Athens International Airport, Eleftherios Venizelos.
 There is no connection to international airports yet.
 During summer there are several flights per day provided by various airlines.
 During winter the number of flights per week is cut-down to one per day.
 The flight from Athens to Milos is around 25mins long.